DFI.Money price prediction: What is DFI.Money (YFII)?

 Finally, WalletInvestor says that YFII should fall down considerably from where it is now over the next 12 months and, in July 2023, it should be worth a little over $118.90.

 We do not know for sure who is behind DFI.Money.
 While that is not automatically a bad thing, it might well discourage potential investors who want transparency from their cryptos from putting their money in YFII.

 Second, while the price of YFII is relatively high, that does not mean that it is because the token is valuable in and of itself.
 Rather, it is a reflection of the comparative scarcity of the crypto.

 Finally, yield farming is a niche, not to mention complicated and somewhat risky activity.
-DFI.Money may well intend to make things easier for people, but there is not a great take-up of it compared to regular crypto trading.
+DFI.Money may aim to make things easier for people, but there is still no great take-up of it compared to regular crypto trading.
 As always, it pays to be careful when it comes to investing in any crypto, so make sure you do your own research before you invest in YFII.

-This is entirely a matter for you.
-Before you do so, though, you will need to do your own research, remember prices can go down as well as up, and never invest more money than you can afford to lose.
+This is entirely a matter for you to decide.
+Before you do so, you will need to do your own research, remember prices can go down as well as up, and never invest more money than you can afford to lose.